ibm-ecosystem-engineering/turbo-webmethods-envizi-integration/README.md

 The sample data received in S3 from Turbonomic is available [here](./files/sample/).
 </details>

-## 6. Schedule Workflow Execution
+## 6. (Optional) Schedule Workflow Execution

-The workflow can be scheduled for execution.
-Follow the steps below to define the schedule for workflow execution.
+If you would like to periodically retrieve the energy/electricity consumptions you can schedule the workflow by following the steps given below.
+Also you may need to tweak the workflow to align start and end period parameters with the specified schedule.

 <details><summary>CLICK me for detailed instructions</summary>